VeeqoAPI/api-docs/api.md

 3. Click on your user or add new employee (easier to track application activity)
 4. Click **Create/Update API Key**

-Your API credentials will de displayed on screen.
+Your API credentials will displayed on screen.
 Treat them like you would any other password, since whoever has access to the API Key has full API access to the Veeqo account.